Sandi: A System for Accountability: Preliminaries

 \subsection{Score and Reputation}

-Any reputation system needs a \textit{score function} that governs how reputation evolves.
-Common choices involve averages or (weighted) sums, but also other more exotic functions have been used.
-In this section introduce our own carefully designed scoring mechanism that allows us to prove the optimality results in \autoref{sec:optimality}.
+All reputation systems use some kind of a \textit{score function} that governs how reputation evolves.
+Common choices involve averages or (weighted) sums, but also many other more exotic functions have been used.
+Most such naive choices for score functions result in the emergence of undesirable optimal strategies, which can be thought of a ways to ``game'' the system.
+In this section we introduce our own carefully crafted scoring mechanism that allows us to prove the optimality results in \autoref{sec:optimality}, essentially eliminating such undesirable optimal strategies.